Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The process usually proceeds in the following way:

 Grass and weeds must be less than 8 inches tall on all property within the city limits.
-Property owners are in violation of the public nuisances city ordinance when more than 30% of the yard has grasses and weeds over eight inches tall.
+Property owners are in violation of the public nuisances city ordinance when more than 30 percent of the yard has grasses and weeds over 8 inches tall.

 No noxious weeds can be on the property at any time or percentage of the yard.
 To learn more about noxious weeds, visit the Cass County weed control website.

 Snow must be removed from the sidewalks within 48 hours of the last snow event.
 It is unlawful to push snow onto public property, including streets, boulevards, sidewalks or park property.